xwmx/nb/docs/index.markdown

   for creating an ebook.
 Edit the title page and chapters using normal `nb` commands, then use `nb ebook publish` to generate an epub file.

-  Chapters are expected to be markdown files with a .md extension and a sequential numeric prefix for ordering:
+  Chapters are expected to be markdown files with a .md extension and filename with a sequential numeric prefix for ordering:

     01-chapter1.md